 - Expired.
-These are users that no longer have access to the platform because the Superadmin set a specific expiration date for their activated user status, and that date has been reached.
-If they try to access the platform, they will receive an error message on the login page, and will need to contact the Superadmin.
-Even if users are expired, their data is not erased in the platform.
+These are users who no longer have access to the platform because the Superadmin set a specific expiration date for their activated user status, and that date has been reached.
+If they try to access the platform, they will receive an error message on the login page and will need to contact the Superadmin.
+Even if users are expired, their data is not erased from the platform.
 They are marked with a warning icon in their Status column, preventing the Superadmin (or a Power User with granted permissions) to change their status.
 You can set back the previous status (either Activated or Deactivated) of expired users only by editing their profiles and updating their Expiration Date to a future date.
 Please note that this operation does not automatically activate the user's status, it is a reset to the previous state.

 To view or change a user status in the platform, access the Admin Menu by scrolling your mouse over the gear icon in the header.
 Then, in the E-Learning section, press the Users item to redirect to the User Management page.
 On the main Users page, find a user in the list, then find the checkmark in the user's row.
 If the checkmark is green, then the user is activated.
 If the checkmark is grey, then the user is deactivated.
 You can press the checkmark, switching it from green to grey, to deactivate a user, and vice-versa.

 As the Superadmin, there are two ways to activate and deactivate multiple users at one time.
 The first way to do so is by flagging the checkboxes in the user rows for the users that you want to activate or deactivate, then selecting Activate or Deactivate from the ellipsis icon menu at the bottom of the page.
 You can also massively activate or deactivate users via CSV, refer to the article Importing and Managing Users via CSV Files to learn how to do so.

 Please note that it is not possible to change the status of the user currently logged into the platform.